books

 -Iron Varnishes

 I A varnish obtained by dissolving wax in turpentine is useful.
-It gives a fairly hard coat, but has the drawback of filling up fine grooves, and so injuring the appearance of many metal ...
+It gives a fairly hard coat, but has the drawback of filling up fine grooves, and so injuring ...

 -Stove Varnishes